Protected: JASP FY27 Proposal Review Meeting (PRM)

 The purpose of this recurring meeting is to provide model users, managers, stakeholders, and other interested individuals with the latest information regarding JASP-sponsored modeling and simulation (M&S) tools, as well as others, used by the aircraft survivability community to evaluate aircraft performance in realistic threat environments.

-DSIAC is pleased to announce that the next Aircraft Combat Survivability Short Course will be held 2-4 June 2026 at at Pratt & Whitney in East Hartford, CT.
-This three-day short course in aircraft combat survivability is designed to provide an overview of the aircraft combat survivability discipline.
-The course is intended for U.S. Department…
+REGISTRATION HAS REOPENED WITH A FEW SPOTS AVAILABLE, AFTER WHICH, ALL OTHER REGISTRANTS WILL BE PLACED ON A WAITLIST.
+DSIAC is pleased to announce that the next Aircraft Combat Survivability Short Course will be held 2-4 June 2026 at Pratt & Whitney in East Hartford, CT.
+This three-day short course in aircraft combat survivability is…

 This three-day training in the fundamentals of random vibration and shock testing covers all the information required to plan, perform, and interpret the results of all types of dynamic testing.
 Some of the additional areas covered are fixture design, field data measurement and interpretation, evolution of test standards, and HALT/HASS processes.
 This class applies to…